Coopydood/ultimate-macOS-KVM/README.md

 Tired of all the restraints and poor performance of macOS VMs in hypervisors like VirtualBox or VMware?
 Well, the story changes when you run your virtual machines in **kernel space**.
 Welcome to the world of **K**ernel **V**irtual **M**achines.

-You might be new to QEMU/KVM, or a long-time veteran - either way, this project aims to help you build a macOS virtual machine that can take full advantage of the power of KVM - but in a user-friendly and approachable way.
+You might be new to QEMU/KVM, or a long-time veteran - either way this project aims to help you build a macOS virtual machine that can take full advantage of the power of KVM - but in a user-friendly and approachable way.

 Scripts?
 Configs?
 QEMU arguments?
 A *"qcow"* file? *Moo?* If you need a little help wrapping your head around this stuff, feel free to check out the [FAQs](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/FAQs) for some quick knowledge on the basics.